aliyanarman/Data-Analyst-Portfolio/README.md

 ## About
 My name is Aliyan, I am a business analyst proficient in SQL, Python, PowerBI, and Excel with strong understanding of data analytics techniques including, but not limited to, data preparation, data wrangling, building dashboards/reports, data storytelling.

 In this portfolio, I have included data projects that showcase my technical skills as well as analytical capability.
 You will find documents, workbooks, and dashboards created with SQL, PowerBI, Excel (PowerPivot/PowerQuery/DAX).
-These projects demonstrate my ability to organize, analyze, and present data in a clear and visually appealing way, making it easy for anyone to understand and make informed decisions.
+These projects demonstrate my ability to organize, analyze, and present data in a clear way, making it easy for stakeholders to make informed decisions.

 ## SQL Projects
 ### [Instagram Analysis](https://github.com/aliyanarman/Instagram-DB-Analysis/tree/main)